 - Setup the MX records for your IP Address with your Registrar.
 I use www.1and1.com and here is an example for them.

 [singlepic id=716 w=113 h=55 float=center]

-- Note: You need a business grade router that has multiple WAN ports and supports Port Forwarding of port 25 on multiple WAN Ports.
+- Setup your firewall to forward both WANs Port 25 (SMTP Port) to your private IP (SMTP Server IP) Note: You need a business grade router that has multiple WAN ports and supports Port Forwarding of port 25 on multiple WAN Ports.
 I’ve personally setup Draytec’s Vigor 3300 and many Sonicwall appliances that also have this capability.